Honor Blackman: Politics

 Blackman was a Liberal Democrat and was previously a member of the Liberal Party, campaigning for the party during the 1964 general election.
 She declined a CBE in 2002, as she felt that as a republican it would be hypocritical to accept the award.
 She publicly supported changing the British electoral system from first-past-the-post to alternative vote for electing members to the House of Commons in the Alternative Vote referendum in 2011.

-In 2012, Blackman publicly criticised actor Sean Connery, her Bond co-star in the 1960s, for his status as a tax exile.
+In 2012, Blackman publicly criticised actor Sean Connery, her Bond co-star in 1964, for his status as a tax exile.
 She said, "I disapprove of him strongly now.
 Because I don't think you should accept a title from a country and then pay absolutely no tax towards it.
 He wants it both ways.
 I don't think his principles are very high."

 Following the death of Margaret Thatcher in April 2013, when asked about her thoughts on Thatcher, Blackman responded:

 She's not my idea of Heaven, I have to say.
 Although she did some good things in her time, she was merciless about the unions.
 I'm not too happy about the Falklands, either.
 We lost men, we took injuries and we blew up a ship.
 I suppose we need it for a base, but my common sense tells me that it does belong more to Argentina than it does to us.
 Lots of people may throw things at me for saying that about Thatcher, but hopefully not during the performance.
 She was a powerful figure, but she did damn all for empowering women.
 She didn't surround herself with any women whatsoever or encourage women to come into politics or do anything in particular.
 She could have been a quite wonderful role model.